cardiffnlp/timelms/README.md

 Below we provide instructions for getting started with TimeLMs and a few usage examples.

 For a more detailed guide, please see our [notebook demo](demo.ipynb).
+The demo is also available as a [Google Colab notebook](https://colab.research.google.com/drive/1pmHi5GU-5VHtXhbK_QV2A-7mDGwddjp8?usp=sharing).

 # Released Models